markjhollands/docker-compose-simple-project/README.md

-# udemy-docker-and-kubernetes-s5
+# docker-compose-simple-project
-Udemy: Docker and Kubernetes: The Complete Guide - Section 5: Docker Compose with Multiple Local Containers
+Based on material I learned in **Udemy: Docker and Kubernetes: The Complete Guide - Section 5: Docker Compose with Multiple Local Containers**

 ## Overview